 - 3 medium eggs room temperature

-- 150 g chocolate chips milk or dark
+- 160 g chocolate chips milk, dark or white choc chips

 - Preheat your oven to 170°C/150°C fan.
 Grease a 12″ x 9″ traybake tin with butter or non-stick spray, line with foil/baking/parchment paper.
 If using foil, spray it again with non-stick spray once lined.

 - To a medium bowl add the flour, cocoa powder and salt.
 Whisk to combine and set aside.

 - To a large bowl add the caster and light brown sugar.
 Set aside.